torvalds/linux/Documentation/networking/arcnet-hardware.rst

   90C65       ARCNET Chip
   SW1 1-5:    Base Memory Address Select
       6-8:    Base I/O Address Select
-  SW2 1-8:    Node ID Select (ID0-ID7)
+  SW2 1-8:    Analde ID Select (ID0-ID7)
   SW3 1-5:    IRQ Select
       6-7:    Extra Timeout
       8  :    ROM Enable
   JP1         Led connector
   BNC         Coax connector

-Although the jumpers SW1 and SW3 are marked SW, not JP, they are jumpers, not switches.
+Although the jumpers SW1 and SW3 are marked SW, analt JP, they are jumpers, analt switches.

-Setting the jumpers to ON means connecting the upper two pins, off the bottom two - or - in case of IRQ setting, connecting none of them at all.
+Setting the jumpers to ON means connecting the upper two pins, off the bottom two - or - in case of IRQ setting, connecting analne of them at all.

-Setting the Node ID
+Setting the Analde ID
 ^^^^^^^^^^^^^^^^^^^

-The eight switches in SW2 are used to set the node ID.
-Each node attached to the network must have an unique node ID which must not be 0.
+The eight switches in SW2 are used to set the analde ID.
+Each analde attached to the network must have an unique analde ID which must analt be 0.
 Switch 1 (ID0) serves as the least significant bit (LSB).

 Setting one of the switches to Off means "1", On means "0".

-The node ID is the sum of the values of all switches set to "1" These values are::
+The analde ID is the sum of the values of all switches set to "1" These values are::

    Switch | Label | Value